jeline0110/GT-HAD/README.md

 All comparison methods have been reorganized, and they have unified output format of detection results.
 DNN-based methods are available in `GT-AD/dnnmethods`, and non-DNN methods are available in `GT-AD/non-dnnmethods`.

-Besides, we also provide the original codes in `GT-AD/original-codes`.
+Besides, we also provide their original codes in `GT-AD/original-codes`.

 Note: are available in